 If you can see in this picture, the water runs out of the hole when it’s full on the bottom.
 This also happens if it rains.
 The hole prevents overfilling of water.

 My little seedlings.
 Tomatoes, green bell pepper, jalapeño, green onion.

 This is after a few weeks.
 They are growing strong and fast.
 I will have to stake them soon.
 I’m hoping we can store these away for the winter and reuse them for a few years.

 I wanted to add, in this picture my husband put one tub on blocks.
-He is doing an experiment to see if it makes any difference being off the ground.
-I’ll update later on.
+He is doing an experiment to see if it makes any difference being off the ground, it really didn’t make a difference.

-Updated picture.
 This way of gardening is awesome!
 We ended up getting a big harvest.